confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Executing the Workload inside a Trusted Execution Environment can lower the risk that runtime attacks (such as memory scraping or side-channel attacks) can expose critical identity or authentication tokens.
 For example, a Trusted Execution Environment can be used to securely generate and verify proofs of possession that are important within the WIMSE authentication protocol.

-## Cross-domain Trust Enhancement

-TODO: File an issue to fill this section in, or remove the section.

 # Security Considerations

 <cref>TODO</cref>